webfolderio/cdp4j/README.md

-cdp4j - Web automation libray for Java
+cdp4j - Browser automation libray for Java
 ======================================

 cdp4j is Java library with a clear and concise API to automate Chrome/Chromium based browser.
 It use Google Chrome DevTools Protocol to automate Chrome/Chromium based browsers.